 - Download and read ‘The Small Business Digital Manager‘ to learn why small businesses end up with an unmanageable digital presence and how to turn things around, and

 - Educate yourself as much as you can about the benefits of using WordPress to plan, build, manage, grow, and automate your digital business.
 To help you do this, we provide hundreds of detailed WordPress step-by-step tutorials for FREE covering all aspects of WordPress.

 We hope that you have found this guide on how to keep your website and web content manageable and organized useful.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, endorsed, or sponsored by WordPress, nor have they been tested, reviewed, or certified by WordPress.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items advertised, linked to, or reviewed on this site.

-Did you find this tutorial useful?
-If so, please take a moment to use the social links below and share this article with others.
+Was this article useful?
+If so, please take a moment to use the links below to share this tutorial with other WordPress users.